-After installing GraFit, whether from the CD-ROM or online, it is possible to run the software in evaluation mode for 21 days.
-During this time the program is fully functional.
+After installing GraFit it is possible to run the software in evaluation mode for 14 days.
+During this time the program is fully functional and is equivalent to a single-user activation.
 To continue running the program after the evaluation period expires, it is necessary to activate the program online by entering a valid activation code (serial number).
 Activation codes are purchased; after the program has been activated it will run without showing the activation dialog box again.